BlakeRain/blakerain.com/content/blog/bitmap-tri-color-marking.md

 Because I was treating the tri-colour marking process as distinct from the allocator and mutator, the GC was constantly re-building white and grey bitmaps for every block, ever time it entered into a GC pass.

-A lot of the work of maintaining the intial white bitmap at least could have been done by the allocator.
+A lot of the work of maintaining the initial white bitmap at least could have been done by the allocator.

 The GC was also not incremental: there was no provision in the design for only doing a bit of the GC process.